“In our changing world nothing changes more than geography.”

-Paper 2 (30%)The core human units addresses the fundamentals of globalisation, changing places, super powers and issues surrounding migration, identity and sovereignty.
+Paper 2 (30%)The core human units addresses the fundamentals of globalisation, diverse places, super powers and issues surrounding migration, identity and sovereignty.

-Paper 3 (20%) This will draw synoptically on knowledge and understanding from compulsory content drawn from different parts of the course.
+Paper 3 (20%) This will draw synoptically on knowledge and understanding from compulsory content drawn from the physical and human side of the course.

 Sam - Law at University of Cambridge